A lot or a little?

 The parents' guide to what's in this book.

 What parents need to know

 Parents need to know that Forge is the second book in Laurie Halse Anderson's The Seeds of America trilogy, following Chains.
 It's a true-to-life book about the harsh reality of wartime and slavery.
 The main character, an enslaved man named Curzon whom Isabel freed from prison in Chains, is abused and beaten, suffers intolerable conditions in the army, and is treated as less than human time and time again.
 The violence and harshness exist within a historical context, and nothing is gratuitous.
 In fact, Curzon's ability to persist against constant opposition is ultimately uplifting, and rewarded.
 A young boy is whipped.
 Soldiers kill one another.
 Men are hung and beaten to unconsciousness.
 People are hit, stabbed, and killed.
 There's a subtle reference to an enslaved woman being "hurt" by one of her enslavers, which readers may interpret as being raped or abused.

 - Parents say

 There aren't any reviews yet.
 Be the first to review this title.

 What's the story?

-This sequel to Chains shifts the perspective from Isabel, a female slave, to Curzon, a male slave, and follows his story as he escapes from a military prison, inadvertently re-enlists in the army during the American Revolution, suffers inhumane conditions at the Valley Forge encampment, and is recaptured by his vicious old master.
+This sequel to Chains shifts the perspective from Isabel, a young woman who is enslaved during the American Revolutionary War, to Curzon, a young man who has also been enslaved.
+It follows his story as he escapes from a military prison, inadvertently reenlists in the army during the American Revolution, suffers inhumane conditions at the Valley Forge encampment, and is recaptured by his vicious old master.
 It also reunites Isabel and Curzon and tells the story of what ultimately happens to them.
-The fictional characters are weaved through real historical events and places.
+The fictional characters are woven through real historical events and places.

 Is it any good?